 Here’s a chart from Wikimedia with our friends circled:

 Aspartic acid is not essential in humans, meaning that if you don’t eat it, your body can make it (usually from oxaloacetic acid).
-But that’s not likely, since almost everything that has protein in it has aspartic acid, including meat, grains, dairy, vegetables, and eggs.
+But that’s not likely, since almost everything with protein has aspartic acid including meat, grains, dairy, vegetables, and eggs.
 Men in the UK average 6600 mg of aspartic acid per day.

 The 74 mg of aspartic acid you get from a Diet Coke is two orders of magnitude less than what most people get already.

 Fact 4: Methanol is a simple alcohol you consume all the time.

 Methanol (CH₃OH) is the simplest alcohol molecule.
 It’s in lots of food.
 Here are some foods with larger average amounts.